pagehop/api.pagehopapp.com/source/scrape-js.md

 Your recipe will timeout after **30 seconds**.
 Scrape can't go for longer than **10 seconds** (including loading the url), if it does, the callback in page-loop.js's call to pagehop.scrape() will return an error with type prop "timeout".

+# What if it fails?

+If scarpe.js has a syntax error or fails during runtime - your page-loop's scrape callback will receive an error with type and message properties.

 # Examples

 Here is an example for a scrape.js script.
 This is from the BingSearch recipe.